-I landed in a C-130 at Đà Nàng AB on 8 July 1965.
-Oppressive heat and a sour stench of cold-fires greeted us on the flight line.
-An Air Police (AP) truck took the few of us joining the 23rd Air Base Group (MAAG)/APS and drove us to a large dirt area across the street from the flight line.
+I landed in a C-130 at Da Nang AB on the 4th of July 1965.
+Oppressive heat and a sour stench of cold-fires greeted us on the flightline.
+An Air Police (AP) truck took the few of us joining the 23rd Air Base Group (MAAG)/APS and drove us to a large dirt area across the street from the flightline.
 There was a square flooring of wooden pallets in the north end of the field, and a large twelve-man canvas tent still in a bundle.
 We put up the tent, and someone delivered some army cots and C-Rations to us.
-From the new tents cantonment area I saw a growing pile of crashed and destroyed aircraft across from the field and beside the flight line.
+From the new tents cantonment area I saw a growing pile of crashed and destroyed aircraft across from the field and beside the flightline.

-We were driven to the flight line and were to be posted at the south end, and drove pass a row of revetments there were several C-130s that were completely destroyed by satchel-throwing sappers the week before.
+We were driven to the flightline and were to be posted at the south end, and drove pass a row of revetments there were several C-130s that were completely destroyed by satchel-throwing sappers on 1 July 1965, three days earlier.
+An AP SSgt was KIA, three Airmen were WIA, six aircraft destroyed and three damaged on the flightline; one Viet Cong POW was captured.
 Airmen were busy loading debris for either the boneyard or salvageable parts.
-The NCO pointed out where fifteen sappers had come through the Vietnamese sector of fence, and supposedly crossed an impassable minefield, under cover of mortars, then blew up the F-102s in the first three revetments, killed AP SSgt Terrance Jensen who engaged them in combat, and then went down the flight line tossing explosive-satchels and destroying several C-130s.
+The NCO pointed out where fifteen sappers had come through the Vietnamese sector of fence, and supposedly crossed an impassable minefield, under cover of mortars, then blew up the F-102s in the first three revetments, killed AP SSgt Terrance Jensen who engaged them in combat, and then went down the flightline tossing explosive-satchels and destroying several C-130s.

-About three weeks after PCS to Đà Nàng AB, some friends and I wanted to go downtown Đà Nàng City.
-Earlier, at base-orientation, we were given the speech about STD, warned to stay together, and stay alert for suspicious actions by civilians, such as their suddenly disappearing from where you are-no problem.
+About three weeks after PCS to Da Nang AB, SVN, some friends and I wanted to go downtown Da Nang City.
+Earlier, at baseorientation, we were given the speech about STD, warned to stay together, and stay alert for suspicious actions by civilians, such as their suddenly disappearing from where you are-no problem.

-Gary Eberbach, Tom Baker, J.B.
-Jones, and a couple more, whose names I don't recall, took the Air Force bus with heavy-wired windows to check out the sights.
+Gary Eberbach (VA Agent Orange disabled), Tom Baker (RIP 2007/VA Agent Orange), J.B.
+Jones (KIA/mortars, 1 Jan 1966, Panel 04E - Line 093), and a couple more whose names I don't recall, took the Air Force bus with heavy-wired windows downtown to check out the sights.
 We knew the screens were to prevent explosives being thrown in to the bus.
 Once downtown, the we climbed off the bus at G.I.
-Corner and were immediately surrounded by a horde of begging kids that we waded through, to shouts of You dolla-me...Numba Ten thou G.I....
+Corner and were immediately surrounded by a horde of begging kids that we waded through, to shouts of You dolla-me...Numba Ten thou G.I...